Pensioner Concession Card

 - your income changes

-- you do not have to lodge a tax return
+- you don’t have to lodge a tax return

-- your work or study load changes, or
+- your work or study load changes

-- you leave Australia
+- you are leaving Australia